patrick-crawford/WEB422-Backup/notes/intro-web-services.md

 * The JSON media type (and a little about the XML media type)

 Returning to the knowledge and skills that you gained in the previous web programming course, you can map to the list above:
-* The requestor was a JavaScript *XmlHttpRequest object* that was running in a browser
+* The requestor was a JavaScript *XMLHttpRequest object* that was running in a browser
 * The responder was a *Node+Express web app* that was running in a server
 * You learned some fundamentals of the HTTP protocol, including using the GET and POST methods, as well as learning (and maybe using) other methods (PUT, DELETE, OPTIONS)
 * You also learned about responses from the server, and what to do when an HTTP 200 response comes back (which was to update the DOM with the response content!)